A Global NICU Initiative

 "

 After 74 days in the NICU, I thought the hard part was over.
 Nobody prepared us for what came after — the developmental monitoring, the anxiety, the grief that arrives once the crisis passes.
-I wish Luminary had existed then.

 J